bihealth/irods-docker/README.md

 $ IRODS_PKG_VERSION=x.x.x-x BUILD_VERSION=y ./build.sh
 ```

-Releases and images are tagged with the iRODS server version followed by our own revision number.
-This means that e.g. the initial release for iRODS `4.3.1-0` will be tagged as `4.3.1-0-1`.
-Fixes or improvements to that release would then be published as `4.3.1-0-2`.
+Releases and images are tagged with the iRODS server version followed by the image build version.
+This means that e.g. the initial release for iRODS `4.3.1` will be tagged as `4.3.1-1`.
+Fixes or improvements to that release would then be published as `4.3.1-2`.